vitaly-t/pg-promise-demo/JavaScript/README.md

 ## JavaScript implementation of pg-promise-demo

-This implementation uses ES6 syntax, and therefore requires Node.JS 4.x or later to run.
+This implementation uses ES6 syntax, and therefore requires Node.JS 4.x or later.
-However, you can follow the same pattern with ES5 styling, as [pg-promise] supports every version of Node.js from 0.10.x onwards.
+However, you can easily follow the same pattern with ES5 syntax, as [pg-promise] supports every version of Node.js from 0.10.x onwards.

 ### Prerequisites